-If the scheduled delivery date of any aircraft that may be financed with the proceeds of this Offering is delayed by more than 30 days after the month scheduled for delivery, United has the right to replace such aircraft with a Substitute Aircraft, subject to certain conditions.
+If the scheduled delivery date of any aircraft not financed prior to the Issuance Date that may be financed with the proceeds of this Offering is delayed by more than 30 days after the month scheduled for delivery, United has the right to replace such aircraft with a Substitute Aircraft, subject to certain conditions.
 See "-Substitute Aircraft".
 If delivery of any such aircraft is delayed beyond the Delivery Period Termination Date and United does not exercise its right to replace such aircraft with a Substitute Aircraft, there will be unused Deposits that will be distributed to Certificateholders together with accrued and unpaid interest thereon but without a premium.
 See "Description of the Deposit Agreements-Unused Deposits".